guifel/nocust-client-doc/README.md

 ## Introduction

 The `nocust-client-library` allows you to interact with [NOCUST](https://liquidity.network/NOCUST_Liquidity_Network_Paper.pdf) non-custodian off-chain payment hubs.
-It is a layer 2 solution to scale blockchain such as Ethereum and it works today!
+It is a layer 2 solution to scale blockchains such as Ethereum and it works today!
 In this document, we will describe the client library that allows developers to build wallets with full off-chain capabilities.
-The library enables you to deposit and Withdraw Ether or ERC-20 tokens in or out of the payment hub, make payments and Initiate disputes.
-The library ensures internally the security of the off-chain wallet by monitoring the smart-contract of the payment hub and the state of the payment hub.
+The library enables you to deposit and withdraw Ether or ERC-20 tokens, in or out of the payment hub, make payments and initiate disputes.
+The library internally ensures the security of the off-chain wallet by monitoring the smart-contract of the payment hub and the state of the payment hub.
 Furthermore, the library allows users to make off-chain token swaps.

 <img src="img/setup.png" alt="NOCUST setup" width="500"/>

 The Nocust client library will be located on Bob's end.
-This schema illustrate the diffrent roles of each component in a NOCUST payment system.
+This schema illustrates the diffrent roles of each component in a NOCUST payment system.
 Find an introduction to NOCUST payment systems [here](https://blog.liquidity.network/2018/11/21/nocust-101/).